-Sales by the Selling Shareholders in this offering will reduce the number of shares held by existing shareholders as of March 31, 1998 to 20,151,738, or 71.6% of the total number of shares of Common Stock outstanding immediately after this offering (19,851,738 shares or 68.3% if the underwriters overallotment option is exercised in full), and will increase the number of shares being purchased by new investors to 8,000,000, or approximately 28.4% of the total number of shares of Common Stock outstanding immediately after this offering (9,200,000 shares or 31.7% if the Underwriters' over-allotment option is exercised in full).
+Sales by the Selling Shareholders in this offering of the maximum number of shares offered by such selling shareholders will reduce the number of shares held by existing shareholders as of September 30, 1998 to 19,481,738 or 82% or 79.6% of the total number of shares of Common Stock outstanding immediately after the sale, respectively, of the minimum number of shares of Common Stock offered hereby or the maximum number of shares of Common Stock offered hereby, and will increase the number of shares being purchased by new investors to 5,295,015, or approximately 18.3% of the total number of shares of Common Stock outstanding immediately after this offering.
 See "Principal and Selling Shareholders."

 There have been no exercises of outstanding stock options as of the date of this Prospectus.
-As of March 31, 1998, there were (i) options outstanding under the 1997 Stock Option Plan to purchase 1,600,000 shares of Common Stock at a weighted average exercise price of \$1.45 per share, none of which were vested or exercisable as of such date, (ii) the Non-Plan Option to purchase 100,000 shares of Common Stock at an exercise price of \$2.00 per share, which was not vested or exercisable as of such date, (iii) the Warrant to purchase 475,015 shares of Common Stock at an exercise price of \$1.35 per share, which is currently fully exercisable and a portion of which, equal to 50,000 shares of Common Stock, will be exercised and sold in this offering and (iv) 400,000 and 500,000 shares of Common Stock available for grant under the Company's 1997 Stock Option Plan and 1998 Stock Option Plan, respectively.
-To the extent that any shares of Common Stock are issued upon exercise of (i) any of these options or the Warrant or (ii) any additional options that are granted under the 1997 Stock Option Plan, the 1998 Stock Option Plan or otherwise, there will be further dilution to new investors.
+As of September 30, 1998, there were (i) options outstanding under the 1997 Stock Option Plan to purchase 2,000,000 shares of Common Stock at a weighted average exercise price of \$2.75 per share, none of which were vested or exercisable as of such date, (ii) options outstanding under the 1998 Stock Option Plan to purchase 243,000 shares at an exercise price of \$8.00, none of which were vested or exercisable as of such date, (iii) the Non-Plan Option to purchase 100,000 shares of Common Stock at an exercise price of \$2.00 per share, which was not vested or exercisable as of such date, (iv) the Warrant to purchase 475,015 shares of Common Stock at an exercise price of \$1.35 per share, which is currently fully exercisable and (v) 757,000 shares of Common Stock available for grant under the 1998 Stock Option Plan.
+To the extent that any shares of Common Stock are issued upon exercise of (i) any of these options or the Warrant or (ii) any additional options that are granted under the 1998 Stock Option Plan or otherwise, there will be further dilution to new investors.
 See "Management-Stock Option Plans," and "Principal and Selling Shareholders."